Skip to content

 // The core library — this is the foundation

-// Option A: OrgLoop wrapper (single-module, backward-compatible)
+// Option A: OrgLoop wrapper (single-project convenience API)

 import { OrgLoop, OrgLoopConfig, OrgLoopOptions } from '@orgloop/core';